 Learning from provinces that have had success in addressing the contraband problem is critical.
 As an example, Quebec has significantly reduced the volume of illegal tobacco in the province through effective coordination and increased enforcement efforts, which could serve as a model for other affected areas of Canada.
-Ontario, for its part, is pursuing revenue-sharing pilot projects with two First Nations territories.
+Ontario, for its part, is pursuing revenuesharing pilot projects with two First Nations territories.
+New Brunswick has taken an active role in interdicting cigarette smuggling through the province.
 We are encouraged by the initiatives undertaken in both jurisdictions.